QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

  Kubernetes on QingCloud supports to use private registry.

-* If private registry doesn't enable https，please set 'Insecure registries' in Environment Settings with value being ip:port of private registry when creating Kubernetes cluster.
+* If private registry doesn't enable https, please set 'Insecure registries' in Environment Settings with value being ip:port of private registry when creating Kubernetes cluster.

 * Kubernetes on QingCloud doesn't support username/password authentication for private registry currently.
 End users can create secret token on Kubernetes to use his/her own registry account by following the steps below: